IreneKilgannon/Computer-Infrastructure/README.md

 jobs: This groups a set of actions that will be executed.

-  run-on: Select from Ubuntu, Windows and macOS.
+  run-on: Select from Ubuntu, Windows, and macOS.
-    All jobs can be run on Ubuntu, Windows and macOS virtual machines.
-It is possible to test the workflow on all three operating systems.
+    All jobs can be run on Ubuntu, Windows, and macOS virtual machines.
+It is possible to test workflows on all three operating systems.
 For this project, the latest version of Ubuntu is needed.
 Ubuntu is a popular distribution of Linux.

 ***